n-zwane/n-zwane/README.md

 ## 🤝 Let's Connect

 <p align="center">
-  Reach out to me on any of the social links above to talk about possible opportunities, mentorship, collaborations and everything in between!
+  Reach out to me on any of the social links below to talk about possible opportunities, mentorship, collaborations and everything in between!
 </p>

 <p align="center">